 5.2.4 If any member of the General Committee is absent, without reason, from three consecutive meetings the remaining members have the power to declare his office vacant and appoint another member in his place.

-5.2.5 Officers representing Sub-Committees may, if unable to attend a meeting of the General Committee, arrange for their place to be taken by another member of the appropriate Sub-Committee who shall have full voting powers.
+5.2.5 Committee Members representing Sub-Committees may, if unable to attend a meeting of the General Committee, arrange for their place to be taken by another member of the appropriate Sub-Committee who shall have full voting powers.

 5.3 Duties of the General Committee

-5.3.1 To direct the activities of the Club, organise Club events and consider any incentives to encourage participation in running the club events.
+5.3.1 To assist the Directors and help direct the activities of the Club, organise Club events and consider any incentives to encourage participation in running the club events.

-5.3.2 To manage and control the financial expenditure of the Club.
+5.3.2 To assist the Financial Director and help manage and control the financial expenditure of the Club.

 5.3.3 To formulate the terms of reference and budgets for the Committee members and co-ordinators.

-5.3.4 To set the number and value of any prizes to be contested at Club and open events.
+5.3.4 To assist the Directors to set the number and value of any prizes to be contested at Club and open events.

-5.3.5 To expel or otherwise discipline any Member of the Club upon due cause being shown.
+5.3.5 To assist the Directors in consideration of issues regarding the expel or otherwise discipline any Member of the Club upon due cause being shown.

-5.3.6 To suspend any Officer of the Club upon due cause being shown.
+5.3.6 To follow procedures laid down in the Articles of Association in respect of possible suspension of any Director of the Club upon due cause being shown.

-5.3.7 To call a Special General Meeting of the Club for a purpose deemed to be significant enough to merit the action.
+5.3.7 To support the call by Directors for a Special General Meeting of the Club for a purpose deemed to be significant enough to merit the action.

-5.3.8 To carry out all other such acts, as they deem necessary, on behalf of the Club.
+5.3.8 To carry out all other such acts, as they deem necessary, in consultation with the Directors in the interests of the Club.

-5.3.9 In every case, the decision of the General Committee shall be final except where a grievance has been lodged with the President whose remit is to ensure that any decisions reached by the Committee are fair and within the agreed/published rules of the club.
+5.3.9 In every case, the decision of the Directors in accoordance with the Articles of Association and shall be final except where a grievance has been lodged with the President whose remit is to ensure that any decisions reached by the Directors are fair and within the agreed/published rules of the club.

 5.4.1 Sub-Committees shall be formed of club members co-opted by the relevant activity co-ordinator listed in Rule 5.1.1.